emmaalbury/CV/README.md

 ### Work Experience

+I have carved out a rich and varied professional history.
+Each industry gained me new skills

 2016 - Work Experience as a Conservator of Cultural Materials, Museo Nacional de Antropología (National Museum of Anthropology), Department of Ethnography, Mexico City, Mexico.

 2015 - Work Experience as a Conservator of Cultural Materials, LACMA (Los Angeles County Museum of Art), Department of Textile Conservation, United States of America.